codatio/codat-docs/.github/pull_request_template.md

 # Description

-Include a summary of the new content you're adding or the reason for the change.
+* Include a summary of the new content you're adding or the reason for the change.
-Include relevant context.
+* Include relevant context.
-Don't link to work items.
+* Do not link to work items.
+* Any PNG images should be compressed using [Tiny PNG](https://tinypng.com/) or equivalent.

 ## Type of change